aws/amazon-genomics-cli/site/content/en/docs/Concepts/accounts.md

 they can be called from anywhere.
 This is advantageous if your Amazon Genomics CLI client is installed on a computer that is not in the cloud, however, if you only intend to install the Amazon Genomics CLI client on compute instances in the cloud or having a private network route to the VPC you may want to use `PRIVATE` endpoints.
 You can enable this using the `--endpointType` flag.
 Once enabled any endpoints created will use this endpoint type.

-In addition, you may choose to use the `--enpointId` flag for setting the VPC endpoint ID for calls that are made to API Gateway.
+In addition, you may choose to use the `--endpointId` flag for setting the VPC endpoint ID for calls that are made to API Gateway.
 This can be useful when `--endpointTypeFlag` is set to PRIVATE and would only be useful with a predefined VPC declared using the `--vpc` flag.
 The endpoint must already exist in that VPC.

 ##### Security Considerations